 As Deli’s jaw hung open the frame that caught the moment of the bullet’s impact laminated into a series of separate images.
 The genius of the programme Des used meant that the single image broke into all the images that ran between the previous still and the next one, fracturing the time.

 Deli raised her hand and moved the line of pictures back and forth.
 ‘I’ve never seen that.’

-The ‘that’ in question were a sequence that sat between the previous capture as the bullet entered the frame and before it hit the right side of the President’s head.
+The ‘that’ in question was a sequence that sat between the previous capture as the bullet entered the frame and before it hit the right side of the President’s head.
 Instead of a string of consistent frames there were interspersed fifteen blank screens.

 ‘How can they be void?
 That never happens with laminates.’

 Des shook his head and pulled the first blank into the centre of his imaging.
 He then swiped it as he had the original.
 ‘This is the highest res we can achieve here.’
 The blank fully laminated into a set of blurred images.

 ‘I’ve been through them all and eventually I got to this.’
 Des wiped across a blur of dozens of individual laminates, stopped and backed up.
 The selected image was still blurred but this one had a shape.
 A figure in some sort of white suit or overalls appeared to be holding something.

 Deli met Des’s gaze.
 ‘Is that person… thing holding the President’s head?’

 Des nodded.
 ‘If I had to make a guess, he’s holding it in place so the bullet hits.’